-Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor with responsibility for finance, human resources, estates and business development; Keith Bartlett, Pro Vice-Chancellor (Quality) and Dean of Media; Neil Powell, Pro Vice-Chancellor (Student Experience); Angela Tubb, Academic Registrar; and Dr Hilary Carlisle, Dean of Arts & Design.
+Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor; Professor Neil Powell, Pro Vice-Chancellor (Academic); Angela Tubb, Academic Registrar; Professor Richard Sawdon-Smith, Dean of Media; and Professor Hilary Carlisle, Dean of Arts & Design.

-As Dean of Arts and Design at NUA, Dr Carlisle is responsible for the development and academic health of the BA courses in the Faculty.
+As Dean of Design and Architecture at NUA, Professor Carlisle is responsible for the development and academic health of the BA courses in the Faculty.
 She is a member of the University’s Strategic Management Group, playing a key role in advising on academic developments and future plans.
 She has overall responsibility for taught postgraduate courses in the University and supervises research students engaged in practice-led doctoral research.
-Dr Carlisle continues to be involved in design education and research and her own digital textile design practice.
-Read Dr Carlisle’s staff profile.
+Professor Carlisle continues to be involved in design education and research and her own digital textile design practice.
+Read Professor Carlisle’s staff profile.

 Find information relating to the way NUA is governed and how decisions are made.
 It includes information on the legal status of the institution, which individual member of staff or group within the organisation is responsible for specific functions and where they fit in the overall structure of the organisation.